DO YOU OR YOUR CHILD EXPERIENCE ANY OF THE FOLLOWING?

-The act of seeing is just one small part of vision and learning.
+Standard 20/20 eye tests and school screenings will assess visual acuity, which is the ability to see objects clearly at a distance.
+However, the act of seeing is just one small part of vision and learning.
 Vision skills are concerned with the ability of the eyes to concentrate and attend without mental effort and, subsequently, to process and decode what we see.
-This is true vision and these are all skills that follow after visual acuity.
+Some children may present 20/20 eyesight, meaning normal distance vision, and still have functional and perceptual vision skill problems that are preventing them from performing to potential.

 - Binocularity: Ability of the eyes to work together as a team